NikosSpanos/team5-application/README.md

 ### Start Jenkins
 Possible errors that Jenkins might not start:
    a.
 Port 8080 is not exposed.
-To solve this issue go to the infrastructure and check that a security rule is created for this port
+To solve this issue go to the infrastructure and check that a security rule (https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule) is created for this port.
    b.
 Your tfstate does not include the public ip address as an output.
 It's important to save the public ip of the virtual machine on tfstate because the scripts access it.
    c.
 You need to install *jq* to execute the script.
    d.
 You dont have installed firefox command.
 The specific command is pre-installed with Ubuntu 18.04LTS distribution.